Eragon (film): Plot

+Eons ago, in the land of Alagaësia, an order called the Dragon Riders was created to oversee the countries and bring peace to the world.
+However, a former Dragon Rider, Galbatorix, betrayed and destroyed the Dragon Riders, killing them all and the dragons alike.
+Galbatorix now rules over Alagaësia with an iron fist while rebels called the Varden oppose him.

-Arya, elf princess of Ellesméra, flees with a strange stone, pursued by Durza, a dark sorcerer under king Galbatorix.
-When Durza corners Arya, she uses magic to teleport the stone away.
+Arya, princess of the elf kingdom, Ellesméra, flees with a strange stone while being pursued by a dark sorcerer, Durza, working for Galbatorix.
+Durza corners Arya, but she uses her magic to teleport the stone away moments before she is captured.

-Eragon, a farm boy living in the country of Alagaësia with his uncle Garrow and cousin Roran, is hunting for deer when he witnesses the stone appearing.
-Hoping to trade it for food, Eragon brings the stone home but realises it is actually an egg when a blue dragon hatches from it.
+Eragon, a poor farm boy living in the country with his uncle, Garrow, and cousin, Roran, is hunting when he witnesses the stone appearing.
+Hoping to trade it for food, Eragon brings the stone home but realizes it is actually an egg when a blue dragon hatches from it.
 As he touches the dragon, a magical mark appears on his palm.
-Several people are shown reacting to this incident, including Arya, Brom, and Galbatorix himself.
+Several individuals sense the egg hatching, including Arya, an old storyteller, Brom, and Galbatorix himself.

-Eragon shelters and feeds the dragon, and he teaches her to fly as she gradually grows to full size.
-She speaks to him through their thoughts and calls herself Saphira.
-When they are out, Durza's monstrous minions, the Ra'zac, arrive at the village to look for the dragon and the rider, killing Eragon's uncle in the process.
+Eragon shelters and feeds the dragon, and he teaches her to fly as she grows to full size.
+She telepathically speaks to him and calls herself Saphira.
+When they are out, Durza's monstrous minions, the Ra'zac, arrive at the village to look for the dragon and the rider, killing Garrow.
 Blaming Saphira for his uncle's death, Eragon sends her away.
 Brom shows up, takes Eragon away from the village, warns him of Saphira's importance, and urges him to call her back.
-Eragon calls Saphira with his thoughts, and she comes back, forgiving him for what he previously said.
+Eragon calls Saphira, and she comes back, forgiving him for what he previously said.